-Use t-SNE as reference data input to the Annotator widget and AML patient dataset as secondary data input.
+Use the t-SNE as reference data input to the Annotator widget and AML patient dataset as the secondary data input.

-Since this projection would be much easier to analyse if it also displayed cell types, we add Marker Genes widget to our workflow to annotate cell groups.
+Since this projection would be much easier to analyse if it also displayed cell types, we add the Marker Genes widget to our workflow to annotate the cell groups.

 Now this is much easier to interpret.
 The sample from the AML patient seems to contain most of the cell types present in a healthy donor.

-Sample taken on the 31st day show that the patient has recovered and the hematopoietic stem cells have repopulated.
+Sample taken on the 31st day shows that the patient has recovered and the hematopoietic stem cells have repopulated.

-As we can se comparing to the effort in our blog Embedding New Cells onto an Existing t-SNE Projection, the Annotator widget really does simplify embedding of the new cells onto and existing tSNE projection.
+As we can see, comparing to the effort in our blog Embedding New Cells onto an Existing t-SNE Projection, the Annotator widget really does simplify the embedding of the new cells onto and an existing tSNE projection.

 Van Galen P, Hovestadt V, Wadsworth MH, et al. (2016).
 Single-Cell RNA-Seq Reveals AML Hierarchies Relevant to Disease Progression and Immunity.
 Cell, 176(6), 1265–1281.